jhorzek/lesstimate/docs/03-The Optimizer Design.md

 Now, for the non-differentiable part $p(\pmb\theta,\pmb p_s)$, the ista optimizer uses so-called proximal operators.
 The details are beyond the scope here, but Parikh et al. (2013) provide a very good overview of these algorithms.
 To make things work with ista, we must pass such a proximal operator to the optimizer.
-Within **lesspar**, we have prepared a few of these proximal operators for well-known penalty functions.
+Within **lesstimate**, we have prepared a few of these proximal operators for well-known penalty functions.
 Additionally, we need a function which returns the actual penalty value.
 This is the penalty object in the function call.
 Finally, the penalty $p(\pmb\theta,\pmb t_p)$ gets its tuning parameters $\pmb t_p$.
 This is the `tuningParameters` object above.
 To make things more concrete, let's look at the elastic net again.
-In this case, penalty would be of class `lessSEM::penaltyLASSO` and the proximal operator of type `lessSEM::proximalOperatorLasso`.
+In this case, penalty would be of class `less::penaltyLASSO` and the proximal operator of type `less::proximalOperatorLasso`.
 The tuning parameters would again be $\alpha$ and $\lambda$ (and the weights vector).

-Note that many of the penalty function implemented in **lesspar** are typically not combined with a smooth penalty (e.g., scad, mcp, ...).
+Note that many of the penalty function implemented in **lesstimate** are typically not combined with a smooth penalty (e.g., scad, mcp, ...).
 In this case, you must still pass a smoothPenalty object to ista.
-To this end, we created the `lessSEM::noSmoothPenalty` class which can be used instead of a smooth penalty like ridge.
+To this end, we created the `less::noSmoothPenalty` class which can be used instead of a smooth penalty like ridge.

 Finally, there is the control argument.
 This argument lets us fine tune the